Carpetoid/1000and1fibonaccis/README.md

 # 1000and1fibonaccis
-My implementations of the Fibonacci sequence through traditional recursion, tail recursion, iteration, "dynamic" programming, and continuation-passing style. (continuation in the making)
+My implementations of the Fibonacci sequence through traditional recursion, tail recursion, iteration, memoization, and continuation-passing style. (continuation in the making)